 The earliest prisms were made of lead crystal glass, but this was found to chip easily.
 Such chips are apparent on the thin edges of many surviving lenses.
 Sodium was added to the glass when it was made, and the new product was called “crown glass”.
 It has a slight greenish hue, but is much less likely to chip.

 As noted above, most of the major early manufacturers of Fresnel lenses were French firms, and thus the vast majority of such lenses installed in American lighthouses were made in France.
-An English firm by the name of CHANCE BROTHERS, of Birmingham, was making these lenses by the late 1850s, and displayed Fresnel lenses in 1867 at an Exposition in Paris.
+An English firm by the name of CHANCE BROTHERS, of Birmingham, was also making these lenses by the 1860s, and displayed Fresnel lenses in 1867 at an Exposition in Paris.
 Almost all lenses in England, Ireland, Scotland, Wales, Canada, and other parts of the former British Empire were made by this firm.
-Chance Brothers lenses are found in some U.S. lighthouses, including Heceta Head in Oregon, pictured above.
+Chance Brothers lenses are found in some U.S. lighthouses, including Heceta Head, Oregon, pictured above.
 Wilhelm Weule also made these lenses in Germany – I’m not sure how early, nor if any were in use in the U.S. As lighthouses were found worldwide, there were most likely other makers in other countries.

 The three photos above are of the manufacturer’s name as found on several lenses.
 From left to right they are BARBIER ET FENSTRE, CHANCE BROTHERS (the major English lens maker), and HENRY-LEPAUTE.

 The name of the lens maker was often also found on a fancy plaque affixed to the pedestal of a “fixed” lens, or somewhere on the clockwork housing for a rotating one.